aSheffer/CDN/README.md

 ### In more details

 Before we start A, we start by running B on the original query (with no edits).
 This will give us B's loss and outputs (on the un-edited query).
 If A decides to edit a word it will get a reward equals to this loss divided by the number of words and multiplied by some negative number, this means that editing a word becomes less attractive as the un-edited loss gets bigger and/or the number of words gets smaller.<br>

 Then we run B and A together.
 At the end of this run we get B's loss on the edited query and use it as the final reward.
-Using bellman equation, we calculate the value of each time step and the loss in time step t is the MSE between it and the A's value for the chosen action
+Using bellman equation, we calculate the value of each time step and the loss in time step t is the MSE between it and the A's value for the chosen action.

+### A inputs

+At each time step A gets - B's rnn output for that time step, the reward dor editing a word, B's loss on the un-edited query.
+In addition we add attention over B's outputs on the un-edited query.<br><br>

+<b>NOTE:</b> that A does not 'see' any of the words nor any of the images.
+This means that A can't learn a good languish model nor does it know anything on B's task (since it doesn't 'see' the images), therefore A can't learn how to attentionally interfere B's learning a good languish model.
+Actually, the only thing A can learn is to recognize overfitting patterns by looking at B's features, so A might give us some insight of how B's working considering the huge variance in both vision and languish